ryancj14/ryancj14/_pages/ideas.md

 [Issue #8 - Convert yosys documentation to be sphinx compatible](https://github.com/SymbiFlow/ideas/issues/8) -- Learn Latex and Sphinx and convert the current documentation from Latex to Sphinx.
 It seems that this may be done or nearly done.
 If so, get in touch with Tim in the issue asking if there is anything else that needs to be done or if this can be closed.

+[Issue #41 - RTL Schematic View](https://github.com/SymbiFlow/ideas/issues/41) -- This issue relates to Tim's desire for improved netlistsvg and other visualization tools.
+See that section under Tim's Ideas below for more info.

 ---

 ## From SymbiFlow/fpga-tool-perf